shulard/guzzle-saturation/README.md

 I create this repo to present the problem and illustrate with some stats.

+We have built a new HTTP client specifically built around this problem: [bee4/httpclient](http://github.com/bee4/httpclient/)

 ## Licence

 Copyright (c) 2013 **Stéphane HULARD**